sysmo-nms/apphooks/README.md

 ### Usage example
 - create an element on the manager,
-- assign a apphook to the element (ie: confhook(simple) "register my conf from network") (will call confhook:add)
 - assign a apphook to the element (ie: dochook(set property) "generate my shared documentation folder") (will call dochook:add). dochook set a property {"apphook_ui_dochook", "http://docapp.zozo/myElementId/"} to the created element, making it accessible via the manager main UI.
 The manger should recognize property begining by "apphook_ui" and apply his access method "dochook" if defined or use the value as an URI.
-- modify some properties on the element (on the manager) (will call confhook:update and dochook:update)
+- modify some properties on the element (on the manager) will call dochook:update)
-- delete the element (on the manager) (will call confhook:remove and dochook:remove)
+- delete the element (on the manager) will call dochook:remove.